 - B2B Contacts and Supplier Contacts

 We may also process some personal data relating to other data subjects, such as if you submit your CV to us as part of a job application, or if you visit our offices.
-For more information on what data we process if you are an employee, business contact, creative or other contact, please see the section on Data Subjects below.
+For more information on what data we process if you are an employee, business contact, creative or another contact, please see the section on Data Subjects below.

 - Your name and contact details, including your postal address and country of residence for billing and delivery, your preferred language, telephone numbers (including mobile numbers), and e-mail address;

-- The name and postal address belonging to the recipient of any ticket or gift voucher redeemed, if it differs from yourself as the customer;
+- The name and postal address belonging to the recipient of any ticket or gift voucher redeemed if it differs from yourself as the customer;

-- Your approximate location, separate to your full address held in your booking record, if you have subscribed to receive marketing from Encore.
+- Your approximate location, separate to your full address held in your booking record, if you have subscribed to receive marketing from us.
 We will use your approximate location (such as the city you live in, or the outward code of your postcode) so that we can tailor offers and products that are relevant to where you live;

 - Your billing and payment information, such as your credit card information and payment or bank details, in connection with the fulfilment of your ticket order;